-Organ meats refer to the entrails and internal organs of larger animals.
-They are typically sourced from cows, pigs, cattle, and sheep.
-However, they can also come from other animals such as chickens, ducks, and turkeys.
+Organ meats are the internal organs and entrails of larger animals, often called “by-products,” which exclude hair, horns, teeth, or intestinal contents.
+They are commonly sourced from cows, pigs, cattle, and sheep but may also come from other animals such as chickens, ducks, and turkeys.

 Is Organ Meat Good for Dogs?

-Yes, organ meat is good for dogs since it is nutrient-dense.
-Essential vitamins and minerals that canines need, such as vitamin A, B-vitamins, iron, and phosphorus, can be found in ample amounts.
+Yes, organ meat is good for dogs because it is nutrient-dense.
+Organ meat contains ample amounts of essential vitamins and minerals that canines need, such as vitamin A, B-vitamins, iron, and phosphorus.
+And even better, dogs love the taste of it.

 Choosing the Best Organ Meats for Dogs